benedictusdps/MOOC-MBA/README.md

 # Classes

-The classes will focus more on Accounting, Finance, and Supply Chain Management.
-If ever needed, additional classes such as Marketing and Human Resources will be added in the future as well.
 The courses listed here are ones free to audit.
 For those interested in adding their credentials, the courses here also provide certificates of completion by their respective schools for an additional fee.

 ## Foundational Business Concepts